UTSA Honors College

 Caille Paulsen: National Parks program

 Caille Paulsen was selected as a UTSA Honors College Top Scholar in the Spring of 2018.
-Graduating this semester in 2022, she has filled her time with a diversity of opportunities, including volunteering with multiple graduate research studies in her department, participating in the first Honors College Trailblazing the National Parks study away in May 2019, interning with the National Science Foundation for zooarchaeology research, working for ichthyological labs on campus, and interning with the Texas Parks and Wildlife Department in Corpus Christi.
+Graduating in 2022, she has filled her time with a diversity of opportunities, including volunteering with multiple graduate research studies in her department, participating in the first Honors College Trailblazing the National Parks study away in May 2019, interning with the National Science Foundation for zooarchaeology research, working for ichthyological labs on campus, and interning with the Texas Parks and Wildlife Department in Corpus Christi.
 Her freshman year activities and experience in the Trailblazing the National Parks study away formed the foundation for the rest of her university experience, learning how to have fun while pursuing your goals, learning resilience and environmental stewardship, and taking home incredible experiences of the national parks.

 Ana-Sofia Gonzalez: Archer Fellowship